7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

 As Powers adopts laws, each law is given an **index**.
 The index starts at 1, **not zero**.
 The first law to be adopted gets index 1, the second 2, and so on.

-When referring to laws that need to be completed (`conditions.needCompleted`), can veto (`conditions.needNotCompleted`) or record state (`conditions.readStateFrom)` we need to refer to the index the law will have in your Powers deployment - not in your LawInitData array!
+When referring to laws that need to be completed (`conditions.needFulfilled`), can veto (`conditions.needNotFulfilled`) or record state (`conditions.readStateFrom)` we need to refer to the index the law will have in your Powers deployment - not in your LawInitData array!

 To avoid confusion, it is easiest to start populating the LawInitData array at position 1 as well, keeping the locations and law indices the same.
 {% endhint %}